Key messages on chronic fatigue

 How are blood values related to constant fatigue?

-A blood test can help identify deficiencies or conditions such as anemia, hypothyroidism, or elevated inflammation markers (e.g., CRP) that can cause fatigue.
+A blood test can help identify deficiencies or conditions such as anemia, hypothyroidism, or elevated inflammation levels (e.g., CRP) that can cause fatigue.

-When should I see a doctor for persistent fatigue?
+When should I see a doctor for constant fatigue?

-When should I see a doctor for persistent fatigue?
+When should I see a doctor for constant fatigue?

 If the fatigue lasts longer than a few weeks, affects your daily life, or is accompanied by other symptoms such as weight loss, night sweats, or severe headaches, you should consult a doctor.